vsoch/watchme/README.md

 Watchme uses [cron](http://man7.org/linux/man-pages/man5/crontab.5.html) for scheduling jobs.
 This means that if system was shutdown and then started again after some time, watchme will not recover missing jobs during that period.
-If have ideas for how to better schedule jobs that you want added to the library, please [open an issue](https://github.com/vsoch/watchme).
+If you have ideas for how to better schedule jobs that you want added to the library, please [open an issue](https://github.com/vsoch/watchme).

 ## Licenses